CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 The synchronization of Link State Database happens when the link state of a router changes.
 The router where the link state changes broadcasts `LSAUPDATE` which contains the latest information of link state to all neighbors.
 The routers which receive the message will in turn broadcast to their own neighbors except the one which sends the `LSAUPDATE`.

-`LSAUPDATE` contains one or more `LSA` (Link State Advertisement) structures which summarize the latest link state of the router.
+`LSAUPDATE` contains one or more `LSA` (Link State Advertisement) structures which summarize the latest link state information of the router.
 To update the local link state database with the latest information, you have to distinguish the `LSAUPDATE` information generated from the same router with a monotonically increasing sequence number.
 The router receiving the `LSAUPDATE` only update its Link State Database when the `LSAUPDATE`'s sequence number is larger than maximum sequence number from the same router it just received.

+Link State Database synchronization is triggered by `start`, `connect`, `disconnect` and `quit`.

 #### Shortest Path Finding ####

-Based on the information saved in Link State Database, you can build the weighted graph representing the topology of the network.
-With the weighted graph, you can find the shortest path from the router to all the other peers with Dijkstra algorithm.
+Based on LSA entries saved in Link State Database, you can build the weighted graph representing the topology of network.
+With the weighted graph, you can find the shortest path from the router to all the other ones with Dijkstra algorithm.

 When you run `detect [IP Address]` command, the Dijkstra algorithm runs over the database and output the result.